-In the last 200 years, another 50 have been discovered.
+In the last 200 years, another 51 have been discovered.
 One of these (Ode of Solomon 19) is about the Theotokos and is probably dated to the early half of the second century.
 It gives the Theotokos titles such as “the Virgin” and “a mother of great mercy.”
 It invokes the doctrine of her painless birth (which implies that birth did not violate her virginity) stating that “she labored, but not in pain” and “she bore Him as if He were a man, openly, with dignity.”
 It also states that “she loved Him, swaddled Him, and revealed His majesty.”
 The hymn clearly exalts the Theotokos.
 Another fragment ascribed to Melito states:

 To sum up the hymnographic evidence as of present, about about six percent of all hymns before the Council of Nicea include the veneration of saints—one being about Thekla and two others which contain veneration of the Theotokos.
 These numbers must be taken with a grain of salt because this is admittedly still a scanty amount, perhaps minimizing or exaggerating how much veneration of the saints existed.
 Additionally, the numbers are affected by about 80 percent of the hymns coming from a single source.

 The Theotokos’ Veneration in Early Prayers

 Similar to early hymnography, we have early prayers mainly preserved in liturgies and in passing in apologetic and other works.
 Due to the difficulty of dating some of the liturgical evidence, and liturgies themselves being very long prayers, counting these is far more difficult than the hymns.

 For the sake of simplicity, one can estimate that there were approximately 150-200 separate “Christian”* authors who wrote befor the Council of Nicea whose works are extent, not including the writers of the New Testament or hymns (covered above).
 (Kirby 2020) These authors often focused on very specific controversies and their writings usually have nothing directly to do with prayer, let alone the Theotokos or a given saint.
-Despite all of this, we still have five pre-Nicene authors writing something, somewhere, containing explicit Marian prayers/veneration.
+Despite all of this, we still have six pre-Nicene authors writing something, somewhere, containing explicit Marian prayers/veneration.